Volunteering with us

 Our volunteer crew sail Albion in the summer months.
 We have an extensive training programme, through which crew members are encouraged to progress.
 Although a serious responsibility, it is enormously pleasing and good fun, ensuring that charter parties have a memorable day out.
 Click here for a Crew Application Form.

-If you’d like to crew Albion a sailing background is an advantage but not essential.
+If you would like to crew Albion a sailing background is an advantage but not essential.
 We have a training programme which is designed to enable anyone to become a mate or skipper.
 When it comes to practical work on Albion traditional boat-building skills are always welcome.
 However the boat’s fittings and fixtures regularly require maintenance and these can include electrical, plumbing and general handyman skills.
-Winter maintenance activities include liberal (but careful) use of paint brushes as well !
+Winter maintenance activities include liberal (but careful) use of paint brushes as well!

 Our base at Ludham is our second most precious possession and also needs plenty of tender loving care.
 Once again general skills are required; basic gardening skills are also welcome to maintain the quayside and approaches to the base itself.

-As far as the back office activities are concerned most key roles are currently filled but it’s always good to have organisational skills and those with IT skills available when individuals move on.
+As far as the back office activities are concerned, most key roles are currently filled but it is always good to have organisational skills and those with IT skills available when individuals move on.

 Good company, a friendly working environment and the satisfaction of preserving a Broadland icon.

-Please don’t let a perceived lack of skill deter you.
+Please do not let a perceived lack of skill deter you.
 There are not many people left with the ability necessary to sail and maintain Albion.
 All those involved have had to learn what skills are needed.
 On the job training and more formalised sessions ensure the skills are developed in what we hope is a friendly and collaborative environment.
-If you have an interest in Wherries and the Waterways of Broadland we are bound to be able to use you !
+If you have an interest in Wherries and the Waterways of Broadland, we are bound to be able to use you!